Browse by Medical Category

 Preclinical Studies of Glutamatergic Treatments for Pediatric Compulsive Disorders

 Compulsive disorders such as obsessive-compulsive disorder (OCD) and Tourette Syndrome (TS) are characterized by uncontrollable, repetitive, and ritualized behaviors that typically onset during childhood and do not respond well to current treatments.
 A disruption in glutamatergic frontrostriatal neurotransmission is thought to underlie compulsive behaviors.
 As part of the Translational Adolescent and Childhood Therapeutic Interventions in Compulsive Syndromes (TACTICS) international consortium, we are investigating whether drugs that reduce glutamate signaling attenuate compulsive symptoms in a juvenile mouse model of compulsive disorders that is disrupted for the Slitrk5 gene, which is thought to function in neurite outgrowth and synaptic formation.
+We are also studying impulsive and compulsive behavior in mice with reduced expression of the ankyrin 3 gene to identify novel molecular mechanisms underlying compulsive disorders.
 This research is expected to obtain evidence for the use of glutamatergic agents for treatment of compulsive disorders in children, which will support clinical trials in pediatric populations conducted by collaborators in the TACTICS consortium.

 This research is funded by the European Commission under an FP7-HEALTH-2011 award “Translational Adolescent and Childhood Therapeutic Interventions in Compulsive Syndromes (TACTICS)” (PI: Dr. Jan Buitelaar), and formerly funded by a National Institute of Mental Health (NIMH) T32 training fellowship to the Stuart T. Hauser Clinical Research Training Program (Co-PIs: Drs.
 Martha Shenton, Robert McCarley, Gail Musin).